GetStream/vg/README.md

   for libraries.
 - You work on two projects, A and B. Both of them contain a `vendor` directory.
-  You want to use project A from your `GOPATH` when compiling B. To do this you remove A from the `vendor` directory of B, so it will fallback to import A from `GOPATH`.
+  You want to use project A from your `GOPATH` when compiling B. To do this you remove A from the `vendor` directory of B, so it will fall back to import A from `GOPATH`.
 Suddenly you get a lot of weird import errors.
 - You want to `vendor` plug-ins and run into issues: https://github.com/akutz/gpd